 WISDOM TOOTH EXTRACTION: WHAT TO EXPECT

-If your dentist recommends tooth extraction, the good news is there’s nothing to worry about.
+If your dentist recommends wisdom teeth extraction, the good news is there’s nothing to worry about.
 Extraction is considered minor surgery and has a very low risk of complications.
 A supportive and professional dental practice will do the most to make sure you are as comfortable as possible, and your dentist will often administer a sedative to ensure that you feel calm and your muscles are relaxed.

 After your sedation, your surgeon will use a local anesthetic to numb your teeth and gums before starting the procedure.
 Incisions are made to expose the wisdom teeth if impacted so that your surgeon may remove them.
 When the wisdom teeth have been located, your dental surgeon will gently loosen and pull the tooth away from its socket, clean and sanitize the region, and suture the opening.
 Stitches often dissolve on their own after a few days.